MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/convert-mbr-partition-to-gpt.md

     Disk /dev/sdd: 17179869184 sectors, 8.0 TiB
     ```

-3. Stop the application running on the virtual machine and unmount the filesystem:
+3. Stop the application running on the virtual machine and unmount the file system:

     ```bash
     sudo systemctl stop myapp.service